tensvect/Scholarships-and-Programs/README.md

 ## Scholarships
 A Dynamic list on various Computer Science Scholarships.
+By no means is this list exhaustive.
+If you wish to contribute to this repository, please consider starting a PR.
+If you're new to GitHub, please refer [this](https://github.com/firstcontributions/first-contributions?source=post_page---------------------------).

 * [Women Techmakers Scholarship by Google](https://www.womentechmakers.com/scholars) - only for female Computer Science students.
 * [GHC Scholarships](https://ghc.anitab.org/2019-student-academic/scholarships/) - only for female Computer Science students.